-You can choose from four different ways to accrue interest on a loan:
+You can choose from three different ways to accrue interest on a loan:

-- Actual 365/Fixed is the method that calculates the interest daily by counting the number of days in the calendar and uses a fixed 365 year length;
+- Actual 365/Fixed – calculates the interest daily by counting the number of days in the calendar and uses a fixed 365 year length.

-When using this method, when the month has 31 days, it will be considered as having 30.
-This implies that on the 31st of that month the number of accrued interest days will be the same as on the 30th.
+When using this method, months that have 31 days will be considered to have 30 days.
+This implies that the number of accrued interest days will be the same on the 31st of that month as on the 30th.